holgerbrandl/kalasim/docs/userguide/docs/component.md

 ## Process Definition

-Although it is possible to create a component directly with `val x = Component()`, this makes it very hard to make that component into an active component, because there's no process method.
+Although it is possible to create a component directly with `val x = Component()`, this does not encode any simulation mechanics a there is process definition defining how the `x` will interact with the simulation environment.
 So, nearly always we define our simulation entities by extending `Component` and by providing a _process definition_ which details out the component's life cycle:

 !!!important
     The process definition of a component defines its dynamics and interplay with other simulation entities.
 Writing down the process definition is the **key** modelling task when using `kalasim`.

-If there is no process definition, a component will always be a [data](#lifecycle) component.
+If there is no process definition, a component will stay passive.
+Techncially, it is refrerred to as a [`DATA`](#lifecycle) component.

 There are 3 supported methods to provide a process definition.

 ### 1. Extend `process`

 Let's start with the most common method.
-In order to make an *active*  component it is necessary to extend `Component` to provide (at least) one sequence generator method, normally called `process`:
+In order to define an `ACTIVE`  component it is necessary to extend `org.kalasim.Component` to provide (at least) one sequence generator method, normally called `process`:

 ```kotlin
 class Car: Component(){